Change Started

 Wrapping Up

-It is time that these startups are encouraged for them to grow quickly and create a larger impact.
-A conducive ecosystem needs to be created that ensures a sustained support system by enabling them with investments, industry partnerships, and favorable policymaking.
+It is time these startups were encouraged to grow quickly and make a greater impact.
+A conducive ecosystem needs to be created that ensures a sustained support system by enabling investment, industry partnerships, and favourable policymaking.

 These solutions have a great potential to solve India’s crop stubble-burning problem.